JohnWP8253/cc-numguess-starter/README.md

 # cc-numguess-starter
 Starter code for Number Guessing game on Coder Cub YouTube tutorial

+## Cloning this repository
+1. Obove the list of files, click the Code button.

 ## Instructions
 1. Open the `game.js` file.
 2. Create your global variables for the following.